- Solar advice hub

 There are only two situations where you can get a copy of your certificate directly from MCS: if the installer isn’t MCS certified anymore or they stop trading.
 In these cases, you’ll need to pay an administration fee and provide proof of ownership for your solar panel system – if not, you’ll have to go back to your installer to ask for your certificate.

-If you decide to cut costs and buy used solar panels, you'll have to install the panels yourself (which we do not recommend, due to safety risks) and you won't be able to get your system MCS-certified.
+If you decide to cut costs and buy used solar panels, you'll have to install the panels yourself (which we do not recommend, due to safety risks) and you won't be able to get your system certified by MCS or Flexi-Orb.

 Is the MCS certificate easy for installers to get?